 2. Give Credit to others

-There are some entrepreneurs who will tell you to always take credit for what your business does and make it APPEAR you are doing everything but I don’t agree with that.
-Once again, it appears selfish and behind every successful entrepreneur there is HELP.
+There are some black entrepreneurs who will tell you to always take credit for what your business does and make it APPEAR you are doing everything but I don’t agree with that.
+Once again, it appears selfish and behind every successful black entrepreneur, there is HELP.
 Give credit where it is due and your employees will appreciate you more.

 3. Surround Yourself with the right people at all costs